Akina Nakamori: 2000–2010

 Starting one day after the album release, between 15 May and 13 July 2003, Nakamori held the live tour Akina Nakamori Live Tour 2003 - I hope so -.
 On 17 December 2003, live footage of the tour was released as a DVD.
 The footage consisted of footage from the 11 July show, held at the Tokyo International Forum.

 On 12 May and 7 July 2004, she collaborated with Korean music producer Kim Hyung Seok on singles "Akai Hana" and "Hajimete Deatta Hi no Yōni".
 Both songs are Japanese-language covers of Korean singer Park Yong-ha's "Cheoeum Geu Nalcheoleom".
 This was her first time in 19 years to release a single with the same melody but different lyrics (Meu amor é.../Akaitori Nigeta).
 "Akai Hana" debuted at number 40 and "Hajimete Deatta Hi no Yō ni" debuted at number 50 on the Oricon Weekly Single Charts.

 Between 15 May and 13 July, she held the live tour Akina Nakamori A-1 tour 2004 across 17 cities.
 As of 2019, there is no video footage.

 On 3 December 2004, Nakamori released her third cover album Utahime 3: Finale.
 All album tracks were arranged by Akira Senju.
 The producer of the album was Nakamori herself.
 The album debuted at number 25 on the Oricon Weekly Album Charts.

 Between 7 and 17 July 2005, Nakamori held a special live tour Akina Nakamori Special Live 2005 Empress at Club Ex.
 The live tour was divided into a mix of cover songs previously released on the Utahime cover album, and original tracks.
 DVD footage of this live tour was released on 11 January 2006 under Avex Trax.

 On 7 December 2005, Nakamori released her forty-fifth single "Rakka Ryūsui", written by Takashi Matsumoto and Kenji Hayashida.
 The B-side included a rock version of Desire.
 In the media, the single was chosen as the theme song for the Japanese television drama Tenka Souran.
 The single debuted at number 43 on the Oricon Weekly Single Charts and charted for four weeks.

-2006 marked 25 years since her debut.
+The year of 2006 marked 25 years since her debut.

 In January 2006, Nakamori released her second self-cover compilation album, Best Finger 25th Anniversary Selection.
 The album included re-recorded songs and singles released between 2004 and 2005.
 In April 2006, she played a minor role in the television drama Primadame.
 It was her first acting role in 7 years.
 She also performed the drama's theme song "Hana yo Odore", which was released on 17 May, written by Hitoshi Haba.
 The single cover jacket was an illustration done by Nakamori herself when she attended ballet lessons during her early childhood.
 The single charted at number 23 on the Oricon Weekly Single Charts and charted for six weeks.